Jan 13, March 10, May 12, July 14, Sept 8, and Nov 10

 Your email address.
 An email address is now required to process applications.
 By mid 2021, the FCC will require an email address as well for buisness correspondence.
 Your email will not be used for spaming.

 If you are claiming any credit for previous exams, bring theORIGINALand aCOPYof yourCSCE.
 (This is uncommon.
-If you have a license, bring that instead)
+If you have a license, bring that instead).
+The CSCE is only valid for 365 days once issued.

 Library is located about 2 miles South of the Wakulla County Courthouse, or